xmtp/didethresolver/README.md

 ## Organization

-The workspace is organized into a binary and library crate. the binary, `didethresolver`, runs a standalone JSON-RPC server which resolves DIDs.
+The workspace is organized into a binary and library crate. the binary, `resolver`, runs a standalone JSON-RPC server which resolves DIDs.
 The library, `lib-didethresolver` provides methods and types used to resolve dids, as well as build a JSON-RPC client and server.